Skip to main content

 · Wisdom (mental clarity, tilt control, focus)

 Then I gave myself daily “quests” with tiny XP values.
 Complete 5 minutes session? +20 Endurance XP.
-Drink a full mana bar (water) before the second cup of coffee? +15 Vitality.
+Drink a full Stamina bar (water) before the second cup of coffee? +15 Vitality.
 This wasn’t about perfection; it was about consistent leveling.
 The shift from “I should be healthier” to “I’m gaining XP” rewired my motivation completely.

 That’s when health tips for gamers stopped being homework and became part of the game.